compose-x/ecs_composex/docs/readme.rst

     | :ref:`vpc_network_design`
     | :ref:`vpc_syntax_reference`
-    | :ref:`ec2_compute_design`
     | :ref:`syntax_reference`

 .. note::

     If you do not need extra AWS resources such as SQS queues to be created as part of these microservices deployments, I would recommend to use `AWS ECS CLI`_ which does already a lot of the work for the services.
-    Alternatively, use the AWS CLI v2.
-It is absolutely smashing-ly awesome and might be just what you need This tool aims to reproduce the original ECS CLI behaviour whilst adding logic for non ECS resources that you want to create in your environment.
+    Alternatively, use Copilot (the AWS CLI v2).
+It is very developer friendly to start new projects.

 License
 =======